 - No continuously flowing watercourses or other water bodies, as defined by NMOCD Rules, exist within the prescribed setback criteria for the siting, trench burial, or in-place closure of a temporary pit at this location. - The nearest topographic low area is the Bell Lake Sink located north of the location.
 Neither Bell Lake nor excavated areas south of Bell Lake contained surface water on the day of the inspection.
 Google Earth images suggest the excavated areas south of the lakebed contained water periodically from 1996 to 2012 (also see Figure 4).
-Bell Lake, however, did not exhibit evidence of surface water during this period. - The Bell Lake Sink is an ancient collapse feature but is not considered a sinkhole as typically used in NMOCD Rules.
+Bell Lake, however, did not exhibit evidence of surface water during this period.

-© 2013 R.T.
+© 2014 R.T.
 HICKS CONSULTANTS, LTD.